ucn-triumf/ucndata/README.md

 ## storagelifetime.py

 This script takes storage-lifetime experiments with three periods per cycle (irradiation, storage, counting) that were performed without a monitor detector available during irradiation.
-It takes the counts in either the the Li6 detector and determines the storage lifetime in the following way:
+It takes the counts in the Li6 detector and determines the storage lifetime in the following way:

-Subtract a fixed background rate and divide the background-corrected detector counts by the average beam current for each cycle.
+Subtract the background rate (irradiation period) and divide the background-corrected detector counts by the average beam current for each cycle.
 Plot against duration of the storage period.
 A single-exponential fit determines the storage lifetime.
 Fitting routine is Minuit.
 This is executed in two contexts:

 1. On a run-by-run basis
 2. With a global fit: shared lifetime but variable scaling coefficient

-Results are saved to the storagelifetime directory:
+Results are saved to the `storagelifetime` directory:

 1. Figures as pdfs
 2. A csv file with the storage lifetimes and counts
 3. A csv file with the fit parameters and errors

+## sourcesaturation.py

+This script takes source saturation experiments with two periods per cycle (irradiation, counting) that were performed without a monitor detector available during irradiation.
+It takes the counts in the Li6 detector and subtracts the background rate, then divides by the average beam current for each cycle.
+Plot against duration of the irradiation period.

+Results are saved to the `sourcesaturation` directory:

+1. Figures as pdfs
+2. A csv file with the irradiation durations and counts

 [ucndata]: ucndata/README.md